We assess the ramifications of the European Union’s €750bn deal for EU bond markets and the euro.

 Originally, the talk was of a deal worth €500bn of grants, but this was watered down in the end and concessions were made to the ‘frugal four’.
 However, we believe this deal represents a very significant positive contribution for Europe.

 The potential for an improved economic outlook following the implementation of the fund should also help the euro gain in value.
 The single currency has been held back by the previous slow policy response from the authorities as well as continuing background worries over the potential break-up of the euro if economies continued to diverge.
-We believe that the events of this week have reduced these concerns.
+We believe that the events of the last 24 hours have reduced these concerns.